malsadig/crowdstrike-hw/README.md

 In my code, I made the following assumptions:

-1. That the number of URLs would be small enough that the number of threads spun up dynamically to accommodate each URL/file would not crash the system/JVM.
+1. I assumed that the number of URLs would be small enough that the number of threads spun up dynamically to accommodate each URL/file would not crash the system/JVM.
-2. That the total number of records/people would fit in memory, and that the computation of the metrics (particularly the sorting of the people list to get the median - O(nlogn)) would run without issue.
+2. I assumed that the total number of records/people would fit in memory, and that the computation of the metrics (particularly the sorting of the people list to get the median - O(nlogn)) would run without issue.
-3. That the results would not need to be persisted in any way.
+3. I assumed that the results would not need to be persisted in any way.
 If they did, I would have set up a database to store results of runs.
-4. That only one set of URLs is used in each run of the program.
+4. I assumed that only one set of URLs is used in each run of the program.
 I shut down the thread pool executor and the program as a whole - but if multiple runs were needed, I would have structured the program as a server in which many requests can be made.
-5. That if the number of people is even, then the average of the two middle indices should be taken in order to calculate the median.
+5. I assumed that if the number of people is even, then the average of the two middle indices should be taken in order to calculate the median.
-6. That the CSVs are, and always will be, comma-delimited.
+6. I assumed that the CSVs are, and always will be, comma-delimited.
 CSVs can be delimited in many ways, and accommodation of those other delimiters would be necessary to expand the scope of accepted CSV types.

 ---